-Wild weather could close Auckland Harbour Bridge around 10am, 110km/h winds forecast
+Wild weather could close Auckland Harbour Bridge, 110km/h winds forecast

 Currently there are northerly wind gusts of up to 70km/h in Auckland, but the bridge is relatively sheltered, NZTA says.

-However, Metservice is forecasting a wind shift from the north to the west at about 9.30am that could bring winds of 80-90km/h.
+However, Metservice is forecasting a wind shift from the north to the west from about 9.30am that could bring winds of 80-90km/h.

 Read More